Sage Now Briefs You Every Morning

 Three items.
 In order.
 With reasons.
 The brief no one ever gave you when you worked alone, in your chat at 9am.

 You open Flockx.
 Your Rundown is full.
 Six items, all marked something, all someone wanted yesterday.
-You pick one.
-Maybe it is the right one.
-Mostly it is a guess.
-That is how the whole day starts - not with focus, but with friction.
+You pick one, maybe the right one, mostly a guess.
+That's how the whole day starts: not with focus, but with friction.

 Sage now starts the day for you.
-Every morning at 9am, your strategy team member sends a short brief straight into your chat: three items, in order, each with a one-line reason it is on the list.
-Not a deadline stamp.
-The actual reason it matters today.
+Every morning at 9am, your strategy team member drops a short brief into your chat: three items, in order, each with a one-line reason it's on the list.
+Not a deadline stamp, the actual reason it matters today.

 The Short Version

 At 9am local time, Sage reads your Rundown and sends you the three items you should work first, with reasoning for each.
-If nothing has changed since yesterday, Sage stays quiet.
-No spam, no daily filler, just the brief on the days that need one.
+If nothing has changed since yesterday, Sage stays quiet, so you get the brief on the days that need one and silence on the days that don't.

 Working Solo Means Nobody Briefs You

-In a real team, somebody briefs you.
-A co-founder.
-A chief of staff.
-A senior strategist.
-They have already looked at the week, weighed what is moving, and they tell you what matters before you start.
+In a real team, somebody briefs you: a co-founder, a chief of staff, a senior strategist.
+They've already looked at the week, weighed what's moving, and they tell you what matters before you start.
 You walk in pointed in the right direction.

 Working solo, nobody does that.
-You open your Rundown and become your own analyst, prioritizer, and executor in the same minute.
-You pick by what is loudest, freshest, or most familiar.
-The thing that matters most gets squeezed in if there is time.
+You open your Rundown and become your own analyst, prioritizer, and executor in the same minute, picking by what's loudest, freshest, or most familiar.
+The thing that matters most gets squeezed in if there's time.

 What Lands in Your Chat at 9am

-A short message from Sage.
-Same window you already work in.
-No new app, no email, no notification stack.
-Three items, ranked, with one line of context for each.
+A short message from Sage, in the same window you already work in.
+No new app, no email, no notification stack: just three items, ranked, with one line of context for each.

 Today's brief from Sage